inet-framework/inet-showcases/wireless/power/doc/index.rst

 storage graph as increasing slopes.
 When the host is transmitting and the generator is charging, the energy levels don't increase as fast.
 The generator generates 4mW of power, and radios consume 2mW when they are idle in receiver mode.
-Radios are in idle state most of the time, thus their power consumption is roughly 2mW.
+Radios are in the idle state most of the time, thus their power consumption is roughly 2mW.
 When the host is up and being charged, the net charge is 2mW (4mW provided by the generator and 2mW consumed by the radio).
 When the host is down and being charged, the net